chenxuan-he/FlowCIT/README.md

         -   Perform the CLZ test and the KCI test, and then read the result back to output the empirical size and power.
         -   Similar to GCIT test, the bandwidth of CLZ test is tuned to maintain the size under $H_0$ and then fixed for $H_1$.
     -   **model_GCIT.py**
         -   A separate file to implement the GCIT test.
-Note that it requires tensorflow version at 1.13.1.
     -   **model_generate_data.py**
         -   Call the functions from **functions_generate_data.py** to generate data.
     -   **model_result.py** and **model_plot.py**